Michael Boogerd: Career

-Boogerd was born in The Hague, and began his professional career in 1994, joining WordPerfect.
+Boogerd was born and grew up in The Hague.
+In primary school, he was in the same class as later professional tennis player Richard Krajicek.
+He began his professional career in 1994, joining WordPerfect.
 In 1995 the team changed name to Novell, before Rabobank in 1996 became main sponsor and name for the team.
 Boogerd stayed with the team his entire career.

 His speciality were hilly classics like Liège–Bastogne–Liège, La Flèche Wallonne and the Amstel Gold Race in the Ardennes week and the Lombardian races in the Fall, as well as mountain-stages.
 He has won two stages in Tour de France (1996, 2002) as well as the Amstel Gold Race and Paris–Nice.
 He has been Dutch Champion three times, in 1997, 1998 and in 2006.
-In addition to these major victories, Boogerd scored a large number of podium finishes in his favorite spring classics, which gave him a reputation in the Netherlands of being 2nd or 3rd more often than winning - a notion he dismissed in a 2007 interview looking back at his career.
+In addition to these major victories, Boogerd scored a large number of podium finishes in his favorite spring classics.

 In the 1998 Tour de France, Boogerd finished 5th overall in the General classification, his highest finish ever in the Tour de France.
 Boogerd was also fined 1250 Swiss Francs for not wearing his national champion jersey in the prologue of that year.
 His main result in the 2005 Tour de France was on stage 15, where he finished 4th, 57 seconds behind stage winner, George Hincapie.
 Also in the Tour de France 2005, he was punished with twenty seconds at Stage 9 of the race.
 In the 2006 Tour de France, Boogerd's role was to support Rabobank team leader Denis Menchov in the Alps and Pyrenees.
 He rode exceptionally well helping his team captain to 6th overall and Michael Rasmussen to the Polka Dot jersey.

 In the 2007 Tour de France Boogerd rode, again, very well.
 This time his teammate Michael Rasmussen was the leader of the race until the latter was fired after the last stage in the Pyrenees.
 On the Thursday before the start of this Tour, Boogerd infused himself with water in the early morning, before the UCI agents could arrive.
 His hematocrit level namely was 50, "on the edge of the edge".
 During the Tour, Boogerd and Thomas Dekker used cortisone (Diprofos) under a fake attest every day, and administered eight times 2000 entities of Dynepo.

 Boogerd ended his career in 2007, with a 12th place in the World Championship road race in Stuttgart.
 His planned last race was the 2007 Giro di Lombardia, but a fall in the weeks before made him unable to participate.

 After his active career, Boogerd has done freelance promotional activities for Rabobank, and is frequently seen or heard on TV during live coverage of major races, both on Dutch and Belgian television.

 Boogerd was appointed team manager of Team Roompot, a UCI Professional Continental cycling team launching in 2015.